Supremolink81/GestureCV/Trials.md

 ![Loss Function Graph 64](./loss_graphs/loss_function_graph_64.png)

-Thus far, the model has overfit for many reasons, some of which I list below:

-- the dataset is too small; perhaps more data needed to be collected.

-- the variance in the images is high.
-This can lead to overfitting, as high variance in the images makes it difficult for the model to learn underlying structure.

-- model architecture is too complex; a complex model architecture can lead to the model "memorizing the data", as the abundance of parameters will lead to more fine tuning, and thus, more variance in the model predictions caused by the extra parameters picking up noise.

-- the image resolution is too low (64 x 64 is pretty small for images considering the usual size is 224 x 224).

 We will be introducing some additional pipeline changes to mitigate overfitting and speed up training.
 Using the MosaicML package, the following changes will be implemented into the pipeline:

 - Data Augmentation: Rather than 9 degrees of blurring, we will now have 4, as the extra degrees of blurring may not be helping the model learn (in fact, visually, beyond the 6th blur, the images become nearly unrecognizable).